Following concerns about her health, Cardi B has reached out to fans to ask about plant-based meats and going vegan.

 Cardi B has already shown some interest in the vegan space, having donated 20,000 plant-based meal replacements to New York City Hospital and launched a vegan leather fashion line in recent years.

-More recently, she launched a vegan alcoholic whipped cream in the US which she promoted on Twitter as “100% NON-Dairy… Diarrhea and bubble guts FREE”.
+More recently, she launched a dairy-free alcoholic whipped cream in the US which she promoted on Twitter as “100% NON-Dairy… Diarrhea and bubble guts FREE”.

 Want to learn more about how veganism can benefit your gut health?
 Read our guide to keeping your gut happy and healthy.